GinoMan/PyPollyanna/README.md

 ## Road Map ##

+1. Finish Documentation of all code and type annotations
 1. Add command-line options to specify config files
-2. Prompt the user to enter people and generate the source CSV file manually if it's empty, missing, insufficient[^1], or improperly formatted[^2].
+1. Prompt the user to enter people and generate the source CSV file manually if it's empty, missing, insufficient[^1], or improperly formatted[^2].
-3. Allow the end user to specify additional variables to use for the templates
+1. Allow the end user to specify additional variables to use for the templates
-4. Automatically test email system before attempting to send emails.
+1. Automatically test email system before attempting to send emails.
-5. Make more options specified on the command line.
+1. Make more options specified on the command line.

 [^1]: "insufficient" means that it doesn't reflect enough people.
 [^2]: "improperly formatted* means that it doesn't have all of the columns it must have at minimum.